-The Buderim Foundation is one of a growing number of community foundations in Australia.
+The Buderim Foundation is the fifth-largest of 38 community foundations in Australia.
 It is a philanthropic, not-for-profit organisation registered under the Commonwealth Corporations Act.
-It has Deductable Gift Recipient (DGR) status which means donations to the Buderim Foundation can be tax deductable.
+It has Deductible Gift Recipient (DGR) status, meaning donations to the Buderim Foundation can be tax-deductible.

 The operating concept is simple.